Privacy Notice

 • Our legitimate interests.

 • Our legal duty.
-Our legitimate interests:

 • Keeping our records up to date, working out which of our products and services may interest you and telling you about them.